XericZephyr/prototext/README.md

 #### Text Method

  The protobuf package doesn't provide the easy-to-use instance methods to **parse from** and **serialize to** text-format prototxt files.
-For an instance, check [david.prototxt](https://raw.githubusercontent.com/XericZephyr/prototext/master/tests/david.prototxt).
+For an instance of prototxt file, check [david.prototxt](https://raw.githubusercontent.com/XericZephyr/prototext/master/tests/david.prototxt).

  We append a pair of text-format method to the protobuf objects, which are